Extension groups between atoms in abelian categories

-\begin{Remark} Let $\Lambda$ be a finite dimensional algebra $\Lambda$ over an algebraically closed field $k$.
-Since $\Lambda$ is right (and left) artinian ring, all atoms in $\Mod\Lambda$ are represented by simple objects and we have a canonical bijection between $\ASpec(\Mod\Lambda)$ and the set of isomorphism classes of simple right $\Lambda$-modules (\cite[Proposition~8.2]{MR2964615}).
+\begin{Remark} Let $\Lambda$ be a finite dimensional algebra over an algebraically closed field $k$.
+Since $\Lambda$ is a right (and left) artinian ring, all atoms in $\Mod\Lambda$ are represented by simple objects and we have a canonical bijection between $\ASpec(\Mod\Lambda)$ and the set of isomorphism classes of simple right $\Lambda$-modules (\cite[Proposition~8.2]{MR2964615}).

-It is known that $\Mod\Lambda\cong\Mod\Lambda'$ as a $k$-linear abelian category for some \emph{basic} finite dimensional $k$-algebra $\Lambda'$ (\cite[Corollary~I.6.10]{MR2197389}).
+It is known that $\Mod\Lambda$ is equivalent to $\Mod\Lambda'$ as a $k$-linear abelian category for some \emph{basic} finite dimensional $k$-algebra $\Lambda'$ (\cite[Corollary~I.6.10]{MR2197389}).
 Assume that $\Lambda$ itself is a basic algebra.
-Then we have an isomorphism $\Lambda\cong kQ/I$ of $k$-algebras, where $Q$ is the Gabriel quiver of $\Lambda$ and $I$ is an admissible ideal of $kQ$ (\cite[Theorem~II.3.7]{MR2197389}).
+Then we have an isomorphism $\Lambda\cong kQ/I$ of $k$-algebras, where $Q$ is the Gabriel quiver of $\Lambda$ and $I$ is an admissible ideal of $kQ$ (\cite[Theorem~II.3.7]{MR2197389}; the non-connected case can easily be reduced to the connected case).
 There is a canonical bijection between the set of isomorphism classes of simple right $\Lambda$-modules and the set of vertices of $Q$ (\cite[Lemma~III.2.1 (b)]{MR2197389}).
 Let $S(i)$ and $S(j)$ be the simple right $\Lambda$-modules corresponding to vertices $i$ and $j$ in $Q$, respectively.
 By \cref{10271676}, the first extension group is

 and its dimension over $k$ is equal to the number of arrows $i\to j$ in the Gabriel quiver $Q$ (\cite[Lemma~III.2.12 (b)]{MR2197389}). \end{Remark}